Consensys/linea-sequencer/PLUGINS.md

 ### L1 L2 Bridge
-These value are just passed to the ZkTracer
+These values are just passed to the ZkTracer

 #### CLI Options